openstack/cinder/doc/source/contributor/attach_detach_conventions.rst

 2. Handle the connection operations that need to be done on the Volume

 - For Attach, this is the cinder.volume.api.initialize_connection method
-- For Detach, the analogous calls is cinder.volume.api.terminate_connection
+- For Detach, the analogous call is cinder.volume.api.terminate_connection

 3. Finalize the status of the volume and release the resource